jsaj/Multi_DES/README.rst

 How it works?
 --------------

-The DSSC, considering the nature of cross-project defect prediction, is centered on a few key steps, such as:
+The MDS-CPDP, considering the nature of cross-project defect prediction, is centered on a few key steps, such as:

 1. **Target Definition**, each project is defined as test, while the others are assigned to the training set following the *strict* CPDP scenario [3]_
 2. **Overproduction**, consists of defining a competent predictive model by training set to classify the test data.